ShalomiAhavah/FEM_nft-preview-component/README.md

 ### Useful resources

-- [resource 1](https://vercel.com/) - This helped me launch my site.
+- [Varcel](https://vercel.com/) - This helped me launch my site.
 It is much more user friendly than netlify.

 ## Author